qmk/qmk_firmware/docs/custom_quantum_functions.md

 # Keyboard Initialization Code

 There are several steps in the keyboard initialization process.
-Depending on what you want to do will influence which function you should use.
+Depending on what you want to do, it will influence which function you should use.

 These are the three main initialization functions, listed in the order that they're called.